 We have had a bee apiary at Offshoots for more than 10 years.
 It’s a vital part of our site at offshoots as it demonstrates the role animals play in a sustainable lifestyle.
 The bee apiary at Offshoots now features a fantastic observation garden – where you can sit in safety outside the apiary behind our fencing and netting and watch bees coming and going from the apiary.

-Offshoots is open to the public from Tuesday to Saturday so you can visit and see our bees in action on a warm sunny day.
+Offshoots has been closed to walk in visitors during the pandemic but as restrictions are continuing to relax we will be able to welcome visitors very soon.
+Check back here for updates.
+When the site is open so you can visit and see our bees in action on a warm sunny day.
 We also have display hives around the site which show the different types of hives and philosophies about beekeeping.

 There is always a lot to do in terms of maintenance around our bees – you don’t necessarily need to be a trained beekeeper to help out.
 Many tasks are maintenance based around equipment and can be done outside of the apiary.
 We also need help in planting and looking after our bee friendly plants.
-You can get in touch with staff at Offshoots if you are interested.
+You can get in touch here to submit your interest in volunteering on site with our bees or contact East Lancs Beekeepers here.